sandrockjustin/fitness-tracker/README.md

 ### Server

 Our server imports several items for use, including our authentication strategy and database connection, which is available in the `auth.js` file and the `server/db/index.js` file respectively.
 The server imports these files so that they can be used within an Express instance.
 Most routes are secured with Passport and the Google OAuth 2.0 strategy, with a few _intended_ exceptions.
+The server `routes` folder contains all routes associated with specific endpoints.

 The `server/index.js` expects for all sensitive information to be stored in the process environment; **never** store our secrets or API keys within a public config file.
 This would open our website to malign actors and it risks exposing user information that is intended to remain private.

 ### Database

 A critical import is our connection to MongoDB / Mongoose from the `server/db/index.js` file.
 This file initializes a `UserSchema`, registers this schema to use the methods provided by the `find-or-create` plugin, and exports this alongside a connection to the server.
+Additionally a `RoutineSchema` is initialized that is used within workout components; this schema is associated with a `user_id` property which acts as a foreign key (indicates which user the saved routine belongs to).

 ## Entry to Application & Authentication
 1. The entry point to our application is a Google Sign-in; this is handled by Passport with the Google OAuth 2.0 strategy.
 Navigation to routes within our server are prohibited if you have not or cannot be authenticated with this strategy.